 A2.
 Methods for estimating reach of grab-and-go meals

-To estimate the proportion of children receiving benefits through grab-and-go school meals, we used data from the Census Household Pulse Survey,(25) which collected weekly repeated cross-sectional estimates of different indicators of population wellbeing and economic status at the household level throughout the COVID-19 pandemic, beginning April 23, 2020.
+To estimate the proportion of children receiving benefits through grab-and-go school meals, we used data from the Census Household Pulse Survey,(25) which collected weekly repeated cross-sectional estimates of different indicators of population well-being and economic status at the household level throughout the COVID-19 pandemic, beginning April 23, 2020.
 We used the following questions from the survey to develop our estimates: